Evidence Grade: Strong (A) — Supported by sleep medicine consensus and neuroscience research. What does this mean?

 Three substances reliably destroy sleep quality, even when you think they don’t:

-Caffeine.
-Half-life is 5-7 hours.
-A 2pm coffee means half the caffeine is still active at 9pm.
-Even if you “fall asleep fine,” caffeine reduces deep sleep by 15-20% [@drake2013].
-Rule: No caffeine after noon.
-If you’re sensitive, stop by 10am.
+1. Caffeine: half-life is 5-7 hours.
+Even if you “fall asleep fine,” caffeine reduces deep sleep by 15-20% (Drake et al., 2013).
+No caffeine after noon (10am if sensitive).

 Phase 4: Build a Wind-Down Routine (Ongoing)

 Your brain needs a transition signal between “day mode” and “sleep mode.”
-Design a 30-60 minute routine that you do every night:
+Design a 30-60 minute wind-down routine that you do every night:

 Example routine: